jotka/samsung_ac_rest/README.md

 # ac-rest

 ## the challenge
-In order to integrate Samsung AC devices with HomeAssistant, you need to open Home Assistant to the Internet, as the integration uses webhooks.
+In order to integrate Samsung AC devices with HomeAssistant, you need to open Home Assistant to the Internet, as the official SmartThings integration uses webhooks.

 If you want to keep your Home Assistant **not exposed** on the Internet, the https://github.com/SebuZet/samsungrac can be used as an alternative to the official integrations, but Home Assistant asks for device status every 3 seconds.
 If you have multiple AC devices, it will flood Samsung API with frequent multiple requests for each device.